IBM-MIL/PerchGraphs/README.md

 **PerchGraphs** comes with two components: the `perchGraph` directive and the `PerchGraphStrategy` interface. `perchGraph` is decorated with one attribute, `strategy`, which is an object conforming to the `PerchGraphStrategy` interface.

+## Reference

+[The wiki](https://github.com/IBM-MIL/PerchGraphs/wiki/Reference) has a complete reference to all of PerchGraphs' components, as well as usage guidelines and requirements.

 ## License

 Licensed Materials - Property of IBM